star-3gg/2024-qt-6-cpp-samples/README.md

 ## CMake Build System

 I have decided to use CMake as the main build system during this course since it is more widely used for C++ projects.
-CMake is well integrated into the Qt Creator suite and projects cane still be built without leaving the Qt Creator application.
+CMake is well integrated into the Qt Creator suite and projects can still be built without leaving the Qt Creator application.